Wildfire Games @ UCSC

 Enhancing connection with cooperative play.

-Ownership and customization to build motivation.
+Home customization to build motivation.

-Digital prototyping to validate new concepts.
+Prototyping to validate new concepts.